19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 [15/2010 wef 02/01/2011]

-### Prohibition of canvassing on polling day
+### Prohibition of canvassing on polling day and eve of polling day

-80\.—(1) No person shall on polling day —
+80\.—(1) No person shall on polling day and the eve of polling day at an election in an electoral division—

-(a) by word, message, writing or in any other manner endeavour to persuade any person to give or dissuade any person from giving his vote at an election; or
+(a) by word, message, writing or in any other manner endeavour to persuade any person to give or dissuade any person from giving his vote at the election; or

 [10/2010 wef 01/07/2010]

-(b) visit an elector at his home or place of work for any purpose in connection with an election.
+(b) visit an elector at his home or place of work for any purpose in connection with the election.

 [10/2010 wef 01/07/2010]

-(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 12 months.
+(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,500 or to imprisonment for a term not exceeding 12 months or to both.

 [10/2010 wef 01/07/2010]

 (3) Notwithstanding the provisions of the Criminal Procedure Code (Cap.
 68) relating to the powers of search of any police officer, if any police officer has reasonable cause to believe that an offence is being committed under subsection (1), the police officer, by virtue of his office, shall be empowered to enter and search any premises or place for the purpose of ascertaining whether such an offence is being committed.

-(4) Any police officer may arrest without warrant any person offending in his view against subsection (1) and take him as soon as practicable before a Magistrate’s Court to be dealt with according to law.
+(4) The offence under subsection (2) shall be a seizable offence within the meaning of the Criminal Procedure Code (Cap.
+68).

+[10/2010 wef 01/07/2010]

-(5) For the purposes of this section, any person who, on polling day , enters or is seen at more than 2 houses or places of work of electors in the same polling district other than his own home or place of work, shall, unless he proves the contrary, be presumed to have committed an offence under subsection (1)(a) and (b).
+(5) For the purposes of this section, any person who, on polling day or on the eve of polling day, enters or is seen at more than 2 houses or places of work of electors in the same polling district other than his own home or place of work, shall, unless he proves the contrary, be presumed to have committed an offence under subsection (1)(a) and (b).

+[10/2010 wef 01/07/2010]

+### Restrictions on election meetings

+80A\.—(1) Without prejudice to sections 12 and 13 of the Public Order Act 2009 (Act 15 of 2009), and notwithstanding section 14 of that Act, all election meetings, wherever held, are prohibited —

+(a) in the case of a general election, on polling day and the eve of polling day at the general election; or

+(b) in the case of a by-election in any electoral division, on polling day and the eve of polling day at the by-election,

+and notwithstanding section 7 of that Act, no permit shall be granted under Part II of that Act for such an election meeting even if a notice under section 6 of that Act is given in respect of that election meeting.

+(2) Notwithstanding section 14 of the Public Order Act 2009, an election meeting shall not take place within any public place that is designated as an unrestricted area under that section during any of the following periods:

+(a) in the case of a general election, between the day of nomination appointed for the general election and the day before the eve of polling day at that general election (both days inclusive); or

+(b) in the case of a by-election in any electoral division, between the day of nomination appointed for the by-election and the day before the eve of polling day at that by-election (both days inclusive),

+unless the Commissioner of Police is notified under section 6 of that Act of the intention to hold the election meeting, and a permit is granted under section 7 of that Act in respect of that election meeting; and Part II of that Act shall apply to such an election meeting as if it does not take place within an unrestricted area.

+(3) Any reference in the Public Order Act 2009 to an assembly or a procession that is unlawful under Part II of that Act shall include a reference to an election meeting —

+(a) that is held in contravention of subsection (1) or (2); or

+(b) in the case of an election meeting that takes place in an unrestricted area within the meaning of section 14 of the Public Order Act 2009 —

+(i) that is held on a date or at a time which differs from the date or time specified in relation to the election meeting in the notice given under section 6 of that Act; or

+(ii) that is not in compliance with any requirement imposed by section 8(1) of that Act or any condition imposed under section 8(2) of that Act on organisers or persons taking part in that election meeting.

+(4) In this section, “election meeting” means a public assembly (within the meaning of the Public Order Act 2009) organised by or on behalf of a candidate nominated for election —

+(a) to promote or procure the electoral success at the election for one or more identifiable political parties, candidates or groups of candidates; or

+(b) to otherwise enhance the standing of any such political parties, candidates or groups of candidates with the electorate in connection with the election.

 [10/2010 wef 01/07/2010]